Characters: Mortal Kombat: Deception

 - Grievous Harm with a Body: His Arm Bash Fatality.

 - No Celebrities Were Harmed: Practically inspired by the likeness of Darius Rucker of Hootie and the Blowfish fame.
 They virtually share the exact same first name as well as facial features.
+His alternate is based on Jim M. Kelly's character from the 1974 martial arts film "Black Belt Jones"

 - Stance System: Had Shinto Ryu and Leopard in his debut.
 Both are replaced by Goju Ryu for the final battle.